oracle-livelabs/oci/gdk-oci-email/03-review-code/review-code.md

 ## Introduction

 This lab reviews the sample Micronaut application code used in the workshop.
-The application source code and build scripts are available in the _lab_ directory in VS Code.
+The application source code and build scripts are available for review in VS Code.

 You'll see how easy it is to configure a Micronaut application to send emails with OCI Email Delivery using the GDK.